 A seam ripper is a specialty notion that features a curved blade ending in a sharp point on one side and and a small ball on the opposite edge, to help protect against damaging adjacent fabric.
 Seam rippers are available in sizes to fit different hands, ranging from 2¾ inches to 6 inches (7–12.7 cm).
 They also come in a variety of colors and handle styles.

-People don’t always consider using a seam ripper when they need to prepare the slit for a hand-worked buttonhole or create the slit after a machine-worked buttonhole is stitched, but this is another task that the seam ripper excels at.
-Last but not least, embroiderers use seam rippers, among other tools, to cut away excess fabric when doing cutwork embroidery.
+People don’t always consider using a ripper when they need to prepare the slit for a hand-worked buttonhole or create the slit after a machine-worked buttonhole is stitched, but this is another task where the seam ripper excels.
+Last but not least, embroiderers use rippers, among other tools, to cut away excess fabric when doing cutwork embroidery.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!